Our desire for perfection and our need for inner peace will always be in conflict if we refuse to acknowledge our imperfections.

-How many of us validate ourselves by always wanting perfection?
-We look for perfection, convincing ourselves other areas of our lives will be right when we have it, when in reality, we should be seeking to do the opposite.
+How many of us validate ourselves by wanting perfection?
+We look for perfection, convincing ourselves that other areas of our lives will be right when we have it, when in reality we should be seeking to do the opposite.
 The idea of a world in which everyone and everything is perfect is nonsensical.

-I believe that we need to bring about awareness of what we’re doing, so that when we fall into the habit of wanting to change things so they’re perfect, we tell ourselves that they are fine as they are.
-We need to remind ourselves that our life is okay as it is.
-We’re okay.
-It’s okay not to be perfect.
+When we fall into the habit of wanting to change things just so they are perfect, we must tell ourselves things are fine as they are.
+We need to remind ourselves of the good in our lives, and that it’s okay not to be perfect, or to have perfection.

-As we begin to eliminate the need to be perfect or have perfection in our lives, we will begin to discover that okay is good enough.
-Simply put, we need to make peace with ourselves and with our imperfections, we will have inner peace.
+As we begin to eliminate the need to be perfect, we will finally make peace with ourselves.
+When we can make peace with ourselves and with our imperfections, we will have inner peace.